 Image below: P.T.
 Barnum and General Tom Thumb / Attribution: Samuel Root (1819 - 1889) / Attribution: Marcus Aurelius Root (1808 - 1888) / c.
 1850, Half-plate daguerreotype

-The National Portrait Gallery will exhibit One Year: 1968, An American Odyssey, June 29-May 19, 2019.
+The National Portrait Gallery is exhibiting One Year: 1968, An American Odyssey, thru May 19, 2019.
 It was a pivotal year when many stunning national and world events took place.
 It was also the year that the National Portrait Gallery opened.
-Some thirty portraits will mark the year when the Vietnam War reached a turning point, the Civil Rights Act was signed into law, and television sets displayed everything from the Olympic Games to the first manned orbit of the moon.
-The exhibition will feature representations of Martin Luther King Jr., Robert F. Kennedy, Lyndon B. Johnson, and Richard M. Nixon, along with portraits of cultural figures such as Peggy Fleming, Arthur Ashe, Aretha Franklin, Jimi Hendrix and Janis Joplin.
-Other significant personalities pictured will include the Apollo 8 astronauts.
+Some thirty portraits mark the year when the Vietnam War reached a turning point, the Civil Rights Act was signed into law, and television sets displayed everything from the Olympic Games to the first manned orbit of the moon.
+The exhibition features representations of Martin Luther King Jr., Robert F. Kennedy, Lyndon B. Johnson, and Richard M. Nixon, along with portraits of cultural figures such as Peggy Fleming, Arthur Ashe, Aretha Franklin, Jimi Hendrix and Janis Joplin.
+Other significant personalities pictured include the Apollo 8 astronauts.
 The exhibition is curated by Portrait Gallery Historian James Barber.